realA10001986/VSR/README.md

 For technical reasons, the VSR must reboot after mp3 files are uploaded in this way.

 Please remember that the maximum bitrate for mp3 files is 128kbps.
-Also note that the uploaded file is stored to the root folder of the SD card, so this way of uploading cannot be used to upload songs for the Music Player.
+Also note that the uploaded file is stored to the root folder of the SD card, so this way of uploading cannot be used to upload music files for the Music Player.

 ## The Music Player

 The firmware contains a simple music player to play mp3 files located on the SD card.

+*The maximum bitrate is __128kpbs__.
+The free [Adapter](https://macroplant.com/adapter/audio-converter) tool can re-encode your mp3 files in batches.*

 To be recognized, your mp3 files need to be organized in music folders named *music0* through *music9*.
-The folder number is 0 by default, ie the player starts searching for music in folder *music0*.
-This folder number can be changed in the Config Portal or through the TCD keypad (805x).
+The folder number is 0 by default, i.e. the player starts searching for music in folder *music0*.
+The folder number can be changed in the Config Portal or through the TCD keypad (805x).

 The names of the audio files must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
-Each folder can hold up to 1000 files (000.mp3-999.mp3). *The maximum bitrate is 128kpbs.*
+Each folder can hold up to 1000 files (000.mp3-999.mp3).

-Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you - provided you can live with the files being sorted in alphabetical order: Just copy your files with their original filenames to the music folder; upon boot or upon selecting a folder containing such files, they will be renamed following the 3-digit name scheme (as mentioned: in alphabetic order).
-You can also add files to a music folder later, they will be renamed properly; when you do so, delete the file "TCD_DONE.TXT" from the music folder on the SD card so that the firmware knows that something has changed.
+Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you: Just copy your files with their original filenames to a music folder of your choice; when selecting that folder, the files will be sorted alphabetically and renamed according to the 3-digit name scheme.
+(If you want your tracks in a specific order, you must rename them, for instance by inserting a letter or number at the start.)
 The renaming process can take a while (11 minutes for 1000 files in bad cases).
-Mac users are advised to delete the ._ files from the SD before putting it back into the control board as this speeds up the process. _While the renaming is in progress, the VSR's display shows how many files are still left to be processed._
+Mac users are advised to delete the ._ files from the SD before putting it back into the FC as this speeds up the process. hile the renaming is in progress, the VSR's display shows how many files are still left to be processed.

+To add files to a music folder later, just copy them to the folder and delete the file "TCD_DONE.TXT" (so that the firmware knows that something has changed).

 To start and stop music playback, press button "10" while in _MusicPlayer_ [button mode](#button-modes).
-Pressing "9" jumps to the previous song, pressing "4C" to the next one.
-(The same can be achieved by entering codes on the TCD's keypad: 8002 = previous song, 8005 = play/stop, 8008 = next song).
+Pressing "9" jumps to the previous track, pressing "4C" to the next one.
+(The same can be achieved by entering codes on the TCD's keypad: 8002 = previous track, 8005 = play/stop, 8008 = next track).

-By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on. _Holding_ button "10" enables Shuffle mode, button "4C" disables Shuffle mode.
-The selected shuffle mode is saved and persistent. _Holding_ "9" restarts the player at song number 0.
+By default, the tracks are played in order, starting at 000.mp3, followed by 001.mp3 and so on. _Holding_ button "10" enables Shuffle mode, button "4C" disables Shuffle mode.
+The selected shuffle mode is saved and persistent. _Holding_ "9" restarts the player at track number 0.

 See [here](#music-player-mode) and [here](#tcd-remote-command-reference) for a list of controls of the music player.